zaid1729/Socket_Connection/README.md

 * Receive: With this help; we can receive the data over the network.
 * Close: With the help of this, we can release the connection from the network.

+## Stages for Server Socket Creation

+There are some stages by which we can create the socket for the server.
+These are as follows :

+* int socketcr: Socket(domain, type, protocol).
+* Socketcr: It is an integer type, and it is like a file handler.
+* Domain: It is a communication domain and it is an integer type.
+* Type:It is a communication type.
+* SOCK_DGRAM: It is a type of UDP which is unreliable and connectionless.
+5* Protocol: It is used to assign the protocol value for the IP address, which is 0.
+The protocol value is similar to the value appearing in the protocol field of the IP header of the pocket.